RagtagOpen/freefrom-compensation-web/CONTRIBUTING.md

 - **Provide specific examples to demonstrate the steps.** Include copy/pasteable snippets which you use in those examples, using [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the current behavior and explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate where the suggestion is expected to go.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-- **Which version of Project Name are you using?** If you're using Project Name on the web, let us know what dates you experienced the issue on.
+- **Which version of FreeFrom Compensation Web Front-end are you using?** If you're using FreeFrom Compensation Web Front-end on the web, let us know what dates you experienced the issue on.
 - **What's the name and version of the operating system you're using?**
 - **What's the name and version of the browser you're using?**

 ### Your First Code Contribution

-Unsure where to begin contributing to Project Name?
+Unsure where to begin contributing to FreeFrom Compensation Web Front-end?
 You can start by looking through these `good first issue` and `help wanted` issues:

 - [Good first issues](https://github.com/ragtagopen/project-slug/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue"+sort%3Acomments-desc) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/ragtagopen/project-slug/issues?q=is%3Aopen+is%3Aissue+label%3A"help wanted"+sort%3Acomments-desc) - issues which should be a bit more involved than beginner issues.